KKotlicki/Cibot/README.md

 ## Development

-Cibot is an open source project.
+Cibot is an open-source project.
 Every contribution is welcome.
-To contribute, make your own branch and send git pull request.
+To contribute, make your own branch and send Git pull request.
-First, connect to your github account; then following git code can be used to create a new branch with your changes:
+First, connect to your GitHub account; then following Git code can be used to create a new branch with your changes:

 ```
 git init